 Large dogs put more pressure on foam and seams.
 A thin cushion can look comfortable in photos but compress quickly once a heavy dog rests on it.
 The bed should keep the dog off the hard floor, give them room to change positions, and hold its shape after regular use.

 Support and size work together.
 A supportive bed that is too small will still be uncomfortable.
 A large bed with weak fill may look roomy but provide little support.
+Use the Dog Bed Materials Guide before choosing between foam, loose fill, liners, plush tops, and woven covers.

 Support and foam compression